mplogas/Blog-AppConsult-SqliteSample/Blog/post.md

 ## The almost easy solution

 Well, but what if using Visual Studio 2017 is not an option for you?
 This is where PowerShell or the command line comes to the rescue!
 Before starting the packaging process, you will need to create a single build for each platform you want to support.
-For the sake of brevity, I've chosen only x64.
+This step is crucial!
+For the sake of brevity, I've only chosen the x64 architecture.
+My colleague Sebastien created some [extended tools](https://github.com/appconsult/DesktopBridgeTools) that can help you reducing the required steps to create the packages.
+You can find a detailed [blog post](https://blogs.msdn.microsoft.com/appconsult/2017/08/07/unpack-modify-repack-sign-appx/) in our AppConsult blog.
+I won't use these script in order to display the basic steps.

 ![x64 build](images/x64.run.png).

 The platform-specific result may still contains both platform-specific dependencies.
-Delete the non-matching one.
+Delete the non-matching ones.
 Assuming you have the Desktop App Converter installed and configured, you can now create the platform-specific package with a single command.
-If you haven't, create the folder that contains the package content (AppxManifest, Assets, Binaries etc) manually.
-The AppConsult blog has some post on how to achieve this.
-You can skip the next two steps and head over directly to the ```makeappx``` command.
+If you haven't, you will need to create the folder that contains the package content and all meta data (AppxManifest, Assets, Binaries etc) manually.
+The [AppConsult blog](https://blogs.msdn.microsoft.com/appconsult/tag/desktop-bridge/) has some post on how to achieve this.
+In that case, you can skip the next two steps and head over directly to the ```makeappx``` command.

 ```ps
 PS E:\tmp\Code-DesktopBridge-Sqlite> DesktopAppConverter -Installer "E:\tmp\Code-DesktopBridge-Sqlite\SqlLite.UI\bin\x64\Release" -Destination "E:\tmp\Code-DesktopBridge-Sqlite\Package\x64" -AppExecutable "SqlLite.UI.exe" -PackageName "SqlLite.UI" -Publisher "CN=AppConsult" -Version "1.0.0.0" -MakeAppx -Sign -Verbose